 First-Year Seminars enroll about 65% of entering Direct From High School students into first-year seminars for their first term at Wright State.
 More than 20,000 WSU students have participated in first-year seminars since 1999.

 - Each fall, about 65% of incoming freshmen participate in First-Year Seminars at Wright State.

-- Since the year 2000, Wright State has been home to over 600 First-Year Seminars.
+- Since the year 2000, Wright State has been home to hundreds of First-Year Seminars.